zyzzu/onnxruntime/docs/ONNX_Runtime_Mobile_NNAPI_perf_considerations.md

 An NNAPI-aware ORT format model will keep all nodes from the ONNX model that can be executed using NNAPI, and allow _extended_ optimizations to be applied to any remaining nodes.

-For our MNIST model that would mean the nodes in the red shading are kept, and nodes in the green shading could have _extended_ optimizations applied to them.
+For our MNIST model that would mean that after the _basic_ optimizations are applied, the nodes in the red shading are kept as-is, and nodes in the green shading could have _extended_ optimizations applied to them.

 <img align="center" src="images/nnapi_aware_ort_format_model.png" alt="Show nodes that are preserved as NNAPI can execute them, and nodes that are considered by extended optimizations.">